nens/klimaatatlas/README.md

 A basic browsable atlas.

-Put title and layer configuration in static/data/config.json
+All configuration goes in `config.json` such as the title, logo, layers etc.

 Development